tripal/fields_generator/README.md

 # If installed manually without composer
 ./makefield [--output|-o=/full/path/to/module]
 ```
+- Options:
+ 1. --output (-o for short): Specifying the output path

 ### Output
 Tripal Fields Generator will create four files that define your field.
 For the custom controlled vocabulary (CV) term `example` defined in the `local` CV, the field is defined in three files: